Updated: Dec 21, 2020

 We embody and practice justice, liberation, and peace in our engagements with one another.

 I genuinely believe that the gospel of Jesus can offer freedom, justice and peace and that all lives, especially black lives at this point in time, are reflections of a creator God who has made all people in his image.
 While the way BLM carries out certain aims and objectives are not how the church necessarily should carry things out, Christians should be quick to note that in many ways, we don't need to rage against BLM.
-As an example, much of the critical theory underlying BLM's objectives points out that everyone is racist at various points of time - something I've seen many Christians fight against.
-I find it interesting that we (and I've fought against the idea as well) are quick to argue against being called racist and yet we recognise everyone is a sinner in need of forgiveness.
+As an example, much of the critical theory underlying BLM's objectives points out that everyone is racist in some way at various points of time.
+I've seen many Christians fight against this idea.
+I find it interesting that we Christians (I've found this idea uncomfortable as well) are quick to argue against being called racist and yet we recognise everyone is a sinner in need of forgiveness.
 If we are poor in spirit (Matthew 5) as we are called to be, then our response to being called a racist should be one of humility rather than defensiveness (and yes, it still might sting).

-"Yes I am flawed - I may play a part in racism, even unintentionally - I pray that through God's work in my life and by listening to those around me I can continue to be changed to be more like Jesus and stand against racism in all its forms."
+"Yes I am flawed - I may play a part in racism, even unintentionally - I pray that through God's work in my life and by listening to those around me I can continue to be changed to be more like Jesus, loving my neighbour as myself."

 For some reason when it comes to recognising the sin of racism in our churches and in our lives, we refuse to bow the knee.
-I am not responsible for nor can I repent for the sins of my fathers but I can repent for my own actions before God.
-I can acknowledge that yes, I'm not a perfect person but also offer to point people to someone who is perfect and as a bonus, he isn't white!
+I am not responsible for nor can I repent for the sins of my fathers, but I can repent for my own actions before God.
+I can acknowledge that yes, I'm not a perfect person but also offer to point people to someone who is perfect and if it helps, he didn't arrive on the scene as a white man!

-It doesn't take much to see George Floyd's death and the incidences leading up to it (Ahmaud Arbery and Christian Cooper for example) are symptoms of decades of racism.
+It doesn't take much to see George Floyd's death and the incidents leading up to it (Ahmaud Arbery and Christian Cooper for example) are symptoms of decades of racism.
 Don't forget, if you are disagreeing with me right now, that there are still people alive today who remember not being able to enter buildings and buses or access schools simply because they were black.
+At least one Christian university banned interracial marriage up until 2000 and only allowed it because their tax free status was under threat.
 There are also white people that still think those were the 'good ol days'.
-Racism, even systemic racism, exists, even in the UK (google Windrush as one instance and racial profiling as another).
+Racism, even systemic racism, exists, even in the UK (Google Windrush as one instance and racial profiling as another).
 As one friend recently noted, the most segregated day of the week is most likely a Sunday - both in the US and the UK.
 We have work to do to make our churches diverse in people but also, and perhaps more importantly, culture and practice.

 A conversation on race between 3 UK church leaders: